 Run away to sea: These are the best naval games around

 The 67 scenarios include two linked campaigns covering the entire war so that Turkish, ANZAC and Canadian troops get their due.
 The full panoply of weapons shown include trench knives to grenades to poison gas and tanks.
 Seven separate campaigns follow field officers including Major Charles W. Whittlesey of “Lost Battalion” fame.

 We promised you a simulation of the terrifying balsa wood flying machines that plied aerial warfare in the 14-18 war, and here it is.
 Time to join the twenty-minuters…

 Publisher: 1C Games (Russian) and 777 Studios

 Purchase: Free direct from publisher, but additional aircraft have varying prices

 Gorgeous graphics support likely the most realistic game on this list.
 While you can reduce the complexity, full throttle this game is an air force grade simulator that would make Manfred von Richthofen’s jaw drop.
 Cockpits are meticulously rendered and require you to fly the plan as did the lads in 1916.
 Some aircraft did not have a throttle but required the pilot to change the fuel mixture level, and this game does likewise.
 Your Pfalz D.XII stall?

 Well you’ll need to turn the engine off to recover, because that’s really the way it was.
 Also unique is the game’s business model.
 You can download the software along with three planes and play for free, forever.
 But getting additional planes and upgrades costs extra.
-Being a Russian software company, you also get access to a lot of plans you likely have never head of, such as the Gawd awful huge Sikorsky S-11 Muromets bomber (which will cost you $20.00 US, by the way).
+Being a Russian software company, you also get access to a lot of planes you likely have never heard of, such as the Gawd awful huge Sikorsky S-11 Muromets bomber (which will cost you $20.00 US, by the way).